akoaysigod/tenPlayerChess/README.md

 Download the [Client](http://solarjetmen.com/games/bin/chessBin.tgz)
 You can also compile it yourself from here.
 The client also has a folder for the server.

-If compiling the server is set in Connect.hx _server = "whateverYouWant";
-Otherwise, search for "solarjetmen.com" in the ChessClient.js.
+If compiling the server is set in Connect.hx _server = "whateverYouWant" Otherwise, search for "solarjetmen.com" in the ChessClient.js.
 It's currently on line 24625.
 Edit the Server.py server in __main__, it should be pretty obvious.